Holidays are always exciting.

 Sometimes the best thing you can offer is your expertise.
 You know your products better than anyone else, so curate a shopping guide filled with recommendations for buying holiday gifts.
 You could also create a list of everything that’s happening at your store, or in your local community, during the holiday season.

-Here’s an example of a shopping guide for a much-awaited Black Friday sale:
+Here’s an example of providing contacts access to a free shopping guide for a much-awaited Black Friday sale:

 7. Create holiday-inspired content